 This series of reports analyzes farm commercialization and access to agricultural services in Myanmar.
 It assesses the perceived security situation of crop farmers, the availability and prices of agricultural inputs, access to services such as extension and credit, farm-level crop prices, changes in income from crop sales, and key challenges related to crop marketing.

-Latest Findings from the 2025 Dry Season
+Latest Findings from the 2025 Monsoon Season

 |